DOI-ONRR/blog-nrrd/src/pages/agile/index.md

 ## Product management
 >“We start with a product vision and strategy, informed by users and the overall mission of 18F or one of our partner agencies.
 We do this so that the work always stays connected to an overarching goal that everyone understands and is excited about.”
 From [18F’s Agile Principles and 18F Practices](https://agile.18f.gov/18f-agile-approach/)

 At ONRR, we’ve spent quite a bit of time working on product strategy.
 We’ve held workshops to define the problem statement and vision for both of our public websites.
 We continue to revise them over time as we learn more about the websites’ users.
 From 18F, we learned the importance of having a product strategy to ensure we know where we’re going.
-Agile is a way of doing work, you still need to know what you're doing before you start.
+Agile is JUST a way of doing work, you still need to know what you're doing before you start.

 ### Natural Resources Revenue Data website
 #### Problem statement